PhilAppleby/GoDb/README.md

 - *extract/py/* Command-line Python code for genotype data extract, from lists of SNPs.

-- *extract/src/* Root directory for Go(lang) source code to build a multi-threaded command-line extract tool.
-There is also library code to handle MongoDb and tabix-indexed file access.
+- *extract/src/* Root directory for Go(lang) source code to build command-line data extraction tools.
+There is also library code to handle MongoDb and tabix-indexed file access plus VCF file parsing and metrics (for example, MAF, HWEP, CR).

 - *extract/sh/* bash scripts, wrappers for command-line extract tools.